michal2229/assembly-projects/README.md

 In PE standard the programmer is allowed to use FPU, SSE and vector extensions, so it is easier to write precise and fast code.
 It runs on 32bit processors - I had plans to write some 64bit assembly, but I did not realize it.

-In DOS standard, he is stuck with BIOS interrupts and other anachronisms, so it is not nice.
+In DOS standard, the programmer is stuck with BIOS interrupts and other anachronisms, so it is not nice.